ajjonesmusic/ajfinalport.github.io/DESIGN.md

 I then proceeded to add the audio files for each photo in the body so that they play when clicked.

-I then tried to add a header before the gallery but it didnt work because I needed to add <div class="gallery-header"> in front of it
+I then tried to add a header before the gallery but it didn't work because I needed to add <div class="gallery-header"> in front of it

-I also added a header and subheader under every photo in gallery.
+I also added a header and subheader under every photo in the gallery.

-Then I decided to add a button that opened a link to a spotify playlist. https://www.w3schools.com/css/css3_buttons.asp
+Then I decided to add a button that opened a link to a Spotify playlist. https://www.w3schools.com/css/css3_buttons.asp

-I based the button off of this website's code.
-I then adjusted based off what I wanted.
-However, I kept having issues with moving it to be below the pictures but I had the <divs messed up and I think i was doing something wrong with delployment.
+I based the button on this website's code.
+I then adjusted based on what I wanted.
+However, I kept having issues with moving it to be below the pictures but I had the <divs messed up and I think I was doing something wrong with deployment.

-Then I added the spotify link which I figured out how to do here https://www.w3schools.com/html/html_links.asp
+Then I added the Spotify link which I figured out how to do here https://www.w3schools.com/html/html_links.asp

 I made another header for the sound design section.